esrrhs/fakelua/README.md

 * no global variable, only global constant
 * no GC, use memory pool
 * no coroutine/thread/userdata
-* table key only support integer and short string
 * table are always hash table, no array table

 # Directory structure